Click Photo for Larger Image.

 HPAI viruses usually cause severe illness in chickens and turkeys, with few birds within an infected flock surviving.
 Symptoms that may be observed before death include bloody nasal discharge, facial swelling, hemorrhaging under the skin and on the shanks, blue facial discoloration, and tracheal inflammation.
 There is no practical treatment for birds infected with HPAI.

 What to Do

 If you suspect something is wrong with your flock, say something immediately.
 If you are a commercial producer, contact your service tech for guidance and assistance at the first sign of a problem.
 If you are a backyard producer, contact

-- your local county Extension agent; • a veterinarian;
+- your local county Extension agent;

 - the MSU Poultry Science Department (662-325-3416); ask for a poultry Extension specialist; or